johangithub/AFMAN11-217v1/chp15.md

 + 15.3.5.2.
 Turning departures.
 Where a departure route requires a turn of more than 15°, a turning departure may be constructed.
 Turns may be specified at an altitude/height, at a fix or at a facility.
 If an obstacle prohibits turning before the departure end of the runway or prior to reaching an altitude/height, an earliest turning point or a minimum turning altitude/height will be specified.
 When it is necessary, after a turn, to fly a heading to intercept a specified radial/bearing, the procedure will specify the turning point, the track to be made good and the radial/bearing to be intercepted.

 	+ 15.3.5.2.1.
 Turning departures are designed with maximum speed limits.
 These maximum speeds may be published by category or by a note.
-For example, these procedures may be annotated, "Departure limited to CAT C Aircraft" or "Departure turn limited to 220 KIAS maximum."
-You must comply with the speed limit published on the departure to remain within protected airspace.
-If you require a higher speed, ATC may approve the higher speed or assign an alternative departure procedure.
+For example, these procedures may be annotated, "Departure limited to CAT C Aircraft" or "Departure turn limited to 220 KIAS maximum." <strong><em>You must comply with the speed limit published on the departure to remain within protected airspace.
+If you require a higher speed, ATC may approve the higher speed or assign an alternative departure procedure.</em></strong>

 	+ 15.3.5.2.2.
 If the departure is limited to specific aircraft categories, the applicable speeds are found in Table 15.1.